metaclass-nl/tutorial-api-platform/README.md

 <h1>Tutorial and for API Platform</h1>

-[API Platform](https://api-platform.com) is an extremely powerfull web framework, but i's aproach to application development is still revolutionary:
+[API Platform](https://api-platform.com) is a very powerfull web framework, but i's aproach to application development is still revolutionary:
 Instead of developing your own controllers, services and a user interface on top of an existing framework, you only supply the domain classes (Entities) and the framework generates the first version of the application.
-Then you then you adapt (override, specialize, extend) it to suit your needs.
+Then you then you adapt (extend, override) it to suit your needs.

 With proper training this approach gives high productivity and great flexibility, but is tends to have a steep leaning curve.
 Api platform is quite well documented,